ttscoff/Marked2-obsidian/README.md

 ### How it works

 The plugin uses Marked 2's URL handler to open the current note in Marked.
+Changes will show up with ~2s delay.

+If you use the command "Open Vault in Marked," the Marked preview will show the most recently-modified file in your vault, which will be the current note.
+In order to switch to a new note in the preview, you need to make an edit, but hitting <space> anywhere in the note will update the Marked preview to the new note.

 ### Installing the plugin

-Look it up in Obsidian's Community Plugins gallery and select "Install."
+Search Obsidian's Community Plugins gallery for "marked" and select "Install."

 ### Manually installing the plugin